Minimum Data Set (MDS 3.0) and Resident Assessment Instrument (RAI)

 The MDS is just one part of the Resident Assessment Instrument (RAI) which consists of the MDS 3.0, Resident Assessment Protocols and Utilization Guidelines that help the facility evaluate conditions identified in the assessment.

 The Ohio Department of Health is the state survey agency responsible for the survey and certification of long-term care facilities and for the implementation of the MDS data system.
-The Ohio Department of Job and Family Services utilizes the MDS data for reimbursement of Medicaid and is responsible for issues pertaining to Medicaid payment.
+The Ohio Department of Medicaid utilizes the MDS data for reimbursement of Medicaid and is responsible for issues pertaining to Medicaid payment.

 Ohio Department of Health